 Explanation

-In this example, we have taken the asterisk (*) as the multiplication operator to calculate the product of two variables, a and b.
-The ampersand (&) is used to get the address of the 'a' variable, which is printed to the console.
-Finally, the tilde (~) is used as the bitwise NOT operator to negate the value of a.
+In this instance, we've chosen the asterisk (*) symbol to function as the multiplication operator for determining the result of the variables a and b.
+The ampersand (&) symbol is employed to retrieve the memory address of variable 'a', which is then displayed on the console.
+Lastly, the tilde (~) symbol serves as the bitwise NOT operator to invert the value of a.

 6) Operators